heremaps/xyz-spaces-python/README.md

 Based on the XYZ Hub the HERE Data Hub is a commercial service (with a free plan), that offers some additional features (in a pro plan), like clustering, virtual spaces, activity logs, and likely more to come.

-The GIF below shows an interaction with the notebook in [docs/notebooks/building_numbers.ipynb](https://github.com/heremaps/xyz-spaces-python/blob/master/docs/notebooks/building_numbers.ipynb), which demonstrates how to use a spatial search on a big public dataset, loaded from the HERE [Data Hub](https://here.xyz).
+The GIF below shows an interaction with an [example notebook](https://github.com/heremaps/xyz-spaces-python/blob/master/docs/notebooks/building_numbers.ipynb), demonstrating how to use a spatial search on a big public dataset, loaded from the HERE [Data Hub](https://here.xyz).

 # ![Example from xyzspaces building_numbers.ipynb notebook](https://github.com/heremaps/xyz-spaces-python/raw/master/images/building_numbers.gif)